evanhyd/evanhyd/README.md

-# Lessons I learned in a *hard way*, tutorials collected from the internet
+# Lessons learned in a *hard way*
+No, please **do not** take this as "professional advice"
+Open for pull requests if there's mistake below

 ## Hacky integer reader for competitive programming (stolen and modified from DMOJ)
 ```c++